-In the past year, 3% of male and female students who had ever used alcohol felt they needed help for their alcohol use and 4% of those who had ever used drugs felt that they needed help for their drug use.
+In the past year, 2% of male and female students have felt that they need help for their alcohol use, and 2% have felt that they need help for their drug use.

-Forty-two percent of students reported using alcohol or drugs in the previous year.
-Among these students, over half experienced a variety of negative consequences as a result.
+Fifty-nine percent of students reported using alcohol or drugs in the previous year.
+Among these students, over half (57%) experienced a variety of negative consequences as a result.
 The most common included being told they had done something they could not remember, passing out, and arguing with family members.